 - Operational Support is unrestricted income to help an organization carry out its goals without imposing the requirement to develop activities directly attributable to the grant.

 For complete information on the funding categories outlined above, please read the Program Guidelines provide below.
-For more information on this program, please email Director of Programs, Tracy Locke-Kitt at or call 410-730-7840.
+For more information on this program, please email Director of Grants and Community Engagement, Dee Athey, or call 410-730-7840.

 Program Guidelines and Application

 Following are the application materials and guidelines for the 2018 Mini-Grant program.

 - Apply via our application portal.

 The Mini-Grant program does not require the submission of a final report; however a site visit may be required.
 We encourage you to update the CFHoCo on the project that was funded, including sharing results, pictures, articles, etc.